Have a read on below at some quick stats and facts on the Baltimore Orioles to get you started:

 In a shortened 2020 season due to the COVID-19 pandemic which saw every MLB franchise play 60 games compared to the traditional 162 season, the Orioles finished the season in fourth place in the American League East managing 25 wins.

-If you are a fan of the Baltimore Orioles, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Orioles have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Baltimore Orioles, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Baltimore Orioles have the star power to make it all the way to the World Series in 2022?

 Coming into his third full season as a Major League Baseball manager, Brandon Hyde currently has a 79-144 win-loss record in charge of the Florida Marlins and Baltimore Orioles.